Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/options.rst

 Textures common options
 ***********************

-In the Properties editor, choose the Texture context: this will show the Texture panel.
+In the Properties editor, choose the Texture tab: this will show the Texture panel.

 Textures Stack